A Digital Nomad Guide to Hawaii

 Everything is very laid back and immediately feels like home.
 Of course, the incredible nature and scenery have a large role to play in that as well.
 Life simply has to be good when you’re spending your lunch break surfing at the beach or hiking through dream-like landscapes.
 Hawaii is a little piece of paradise and should be at the top of every digital nomad’s list of must-see locations.

-Places to Work in Hawaii
+Work in Hawaii

 Hawaii has a fantastic selection of little cafes and restaurants that are perfect for working remotely.
 Unfortunately, the internet connection can be a bit slow in some places, especially on the smaller islands.
 Your best bet at finding high-speed wifi will definitely be on O’ahu which is also the location of the best coworking spaces.